-SDE23 Jury
+SDE25 Jury

-Group of individuals selected by the SDE23 Organisation to make evaluations on a specific aspect of each Team's project according to SDE23 contests.
+Group of individuals selected by the SDE25 Organisation to make evaluations on a specific aspect of each Team's project according to SDE25 contests.

-SDE23 Organisation
+SDE25 Organisation

-The SDE23 Organisation is composed of the Energy Endeavour Foundation, and the SDE23 Host City Executives (from the Asociatia Solar Decatlon Bucuresti, otherwise known as EFdeN).
-Including the corresponding supervisory board and divisions according to the Organisation Chart.
-See Rule 1.2_SDE23 Organisation Chart.
+The SDE25 Organisation is composed of the Energy Endeavour Foundation, and the SDE25 Host City Executives Including the corresponding supervisory board and divisions according to the Organisation Chart.
+See Rule $1.2{\rm SDE25}$ Organisation Chart.

-SDE23 Solar Village
+SDE25 Solar Village

-The SDE23 Competition event site, where the Teams' Living Demonstration Units (LDU) are assembled along with the common areas needed for parallel Competition activities.
+The SDE25 Competition event site, where the Teams' House Demonstration Units (HDU) are assembled along with the common areas needed for parallel Competition activities.

-SDE23 Workspace Area for Teams (SDE23 WAT)
+SDE25 Workspace Area for Teams (SDE25 WAT)